Beginner’s Guide to Buying at Property Auctions

 Step 4: Attend Auctions to Observe

-If you are new to auctions, attending a few as an observer before you start bidding can be a valuable learning experience.
-Whether in person or online, watching experienced bidders and listening to the auctioneer’s calls will help you understand the pace, bidding increments and overall auction etiquette.
+If you are new to auctions, attending a few as an observer before engaging in bidding can be a valuable learning experience.
+Whether in person or online, watching experienced bidders and listening to the auctioneer’s calls will help in understanding the pace, bidding increments and overall auction etiquette.

-This exposure can build your confidence and help you understand bidding patterns and strategies used by seasoned buyers.
+This exposure can build one's confidence and help in understanding bidding patterns and strategies used by seasoned buyers.

 Step 5: Plan Your Bidding

-Having a clear maximum bid in mind before auction day can help maintain focus and avoid bidding beyond what's financially comfortable.
+Having a clear maximum bid in mind before auction day can help maintain focus and avoid bidding beyond what is financially comfortable.
 This limit is usually shaped by careful research and budgeting.

 Bidders often consider their approach in advance whether to begin with smaller increments or go in with a strong final offer, depending on what the auction platform allows.
 Paying attention to the auctioneer’s cues and other bidders’ behaviour can provide useful context.
 In some cases, bidding in uneven increments may interrupt the rhythm of competing bids.